Starting the important conversations

 We have listed a few facts and statistics that you can include in your initial conversations with other executives and board members.

-Sources: Sexual harassment demographic statistics: The Australian Human Rights Commission’s national survey on sexual harassment in Australian workplaces (2018).
+Sources: Sexual harassment demographic statistics: The Australian Human Rights Commission’s fifth national survey on sexual harassment in Australian workplaces (2022).
 Economic impacts: Deloitte Access Economics (March, 2019).

 Spread the word